just-the-docs/just-the-docs/docs/training/std-3.md

 Have them practice flying around the sim.
 Note that due to their fragility, it is good practice to not stay exposed for too long.
 Line up a strafing run or a target, ascend from cover, strike on the move whilst popping flares on the way, and descend behind cover.
 Holding E whilst pointing the nose of the craft diagonally downwards and flying forwards will prevent them from slamming into the ground while doing a strafing run.
 Note that it is best used in urban builds with tall buildings along relatively wide roads, or wherever else has decent air cover

----
-## S6, V. Fast Attack Pool Veteran Weapons
----

-### PARAPHRASE / TEACH THE FOLLOWING:
-{: .no_toc .text-delta }

-#### Dual Mortis Autopistols
-{: .no_toc .text-delta }

-+ Layer 2
-+ The Mortis-pattern autopistol… but two of them.
-+ Double the fun means around twice the reload time
-+ Ideal for grav chute deployment
-+ /1 mode to change from simultaneous fire to manual fire
-  + While in this mode, mouse1 fires right-hand weapon, C fires left-hand weapon.

----
-## S6, VI.
-Mortis/Fast Attack Veteran Vehicles
----

 #### The Valkyrie
 {: .no_toc .text-delta }